 By Ken Zurski

 Perry Como may be the most popular Christmas performer of all time.
-Thanks to his long-standing annual holiday television specials and beloved Christmas album released in 1968, Como’s face and voice became – and still is – synonymous with the sounds of the season.
+Thanks to his long-standing annual holiday television specials and beloved Christmas album released in 1968, Como’s face and voice became synonymous with the sounds of the season.

-That said he may have been the most misunderstood as well.
+That said, as a performer, he may have been misunderstood as well.

 “No performer in our memory rehearses his music with more careful dedication than Como.” a music critic once enthused.